cogment/cogment-verse/docs/tutorials/simple_bc.md

 #### Running everything

-Make sure you are using step 1 version of the adapter by ensuring the following:
+Make sure you are using step 1 version of the actor implementation by ensuring the following:

 1. In `config/experiment/simple_bc/mountain_car.yaml` file, `class_name` is set to `actors.tutorial.tutorial_1.SimpleBCTraining`.
 2. In `config/services/actor/simple_bc.yaml` file, `class_name` is set to `actors.tutorial.tutorial_1.SimpleBCActor`.